vivaria/edisonrul.ing/README.md

     *   If "Black Garden" is destroyed before resolving this effect, no Plant-Type monsters are destroyed and the target remains in the Graveyard.
     *   If the total ATK of all Plant-Type monsters (+ ATK modifiers) is not the same as the ATK of the target, the target is not Summoned (you still destroy "Black Garden" and all Plant-Type monsters).
 *   "Royal Oppression" CANNOT be activated when "Black Garden" is activated (played face-up).
-    *   "Royal Oppression" (and its effect) can chain to either of "Black Garden's" effects.
+    *   "Royal Oppression" (and its effect) can chain to either of "Black Garden"'s effects.

 ## BLACK HORN OF HEAVEN